KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when reading is attempted past the end of a stream.

-    [System.IO.EndOfStreamException]::New("reading is attempted past the end of a stream.")
+    throw [System.IO.EndOfStreamException]::New("reading is attempted past the end of a stream.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.IO.EndOfStreamException.aspx)